ArushC/butt-kicker/README.md

 A high-fidelity prototype of an application to help users quit smoking, brought to you by the Builder Bros (Arush, Ad, and Andy).

+## Important Note Regarding Browser Compatibility

+The voice features are fully supported on Chrome, but may not work on other browsers like Safari and Firefox.

 ## Prerequisites for Local Setup

 - Node.js